revgrid/revgrid/README.md

 * Plug in cell editors
 * Plug in UI controllers

-Note that it is necessary to create a set of adapters in order to display data with Revgrid.
-The library contains 2 pre-built adapter sets and the test programs also demonstrate how to create adapters.
+Note that it is necessary to create a set of server interfaces in order to display data with Revgrid.
+The library contains 2 pre-built server interface sets and the test programs also demonstrate how to create server sets.

 ## Installation
 The library can be installed into an application package with the npm command:\